aviranco/WebApiTokenAuthBootstrap/README.md

+## WebApiTokenAuthBootstrap is no longer maintained by me.
+Feel free to contribute to this project.

+for any further information, reach me at: aviran at avirancohen dot com

 Visit the documented Wiki for detailed examples and information.

 ## Features
 **Token Based User Authentication**